Connect with Our Authors & Books

 The heyday of small press publishing in San Francisco lives again

-As part of their optimistic Morgan heritage, the siblings strive to grow Foghorn Press with no capital, 100-hour work weeks, cheap beer, irrepressible belly laughs, and no book publishing experience.
-They assemble a cast of preposterous authors and resistant staff while surviving a drunken ex-husband, a con artist, calculating distributors, a fleet of good ol’ boys, terrible cash flow, and their own differing aspirations.
-Books are brought to market and miraculously sell from their offices in the Boiler Room.
-Foghorn is soon a resounding success with sales, media, acclaim.
-But in the end, there are costs, to relationships, to family, and maybe even to the truth.
+At Foghorn Press, Vicki was 25, young, brash, and ambitious.
+She quixotically built a book publishing company from scratch with her eccentric brother to help with no book publishing experience but fueled by 100-hour work weeks, cheap beer, and irrepressible belly laughs.
+Over 13 years, they assembled a cast of often preposterous authors and resistant staff while outlasting a drunken ex-husband, a con artist, inscrutable distributors, a fleet of good ol’ boys, terrible cash flow, and their own differing aspirations.
+Books were brought to market and miraculously sold from their offices in the Boiler Room until Foghorn became a resounding success with sales, media, and acclaim.
+But of course, the story doesn’t end there.

 Praise for Foghorn: The Nearly True Story of a Small Publishing Empire